 1. Using the Display Driver Utility

 - Download the last working version of your NVIDIA driver for your system.
-Search for your graphics card drivers under the Option 1: Manually find drivers.
-You have to give your graphics card type, OS, and other required information and then click the Search You’ll be provided with a list of drivers and their versions, choose the most suitable version for your rollback and download it.
+Search for your graphics card drivers under Option 1: Manually find drivers.
+You have to give your graphics card type, OS, and other required information and then click the Search You’ll be provided with a list of drivers and their versions, choose the most suitable version for your rollback, and download it.

 - Remove all current and old NVIDIA Graphics drivers and related software using the Display Driver Uninstall Utility (DDU).
-It’s suggested to perform this action in the safe mode.
+It’s suggested to perform this action in safe mode.

 - Install the drivers you downloaded from the first step.
 Do this by launching the executable, and while installing, select Custom (Advanced) and select Perform a clean installation.
 This will further wipe previous installations and then install the latest working version.

 - Restart your PC to finish the installation and then try executing the previous actions from which you faced problems.

 You can also use the Windows inbuilt utility to roll back faulty drivers by following these steps.

 Note: If the issue is with your computer or a laptop/notebook you should try using the Reimage Plus Software which can scan the repositories and replace corrupt and missing files.
 This works in most cases, where the issue originated due to system corruption.